idea-fasoc/fasoc/generators/ldo-gen/README.md

 # Tool Setup
+1. Setup the tools and pdk information (see the following variables) in the [`fasoc/config/platform_config.json`](https://github.com/idea-fasoc/fasoc/blob/master/config/platform_config.json) file.
+    ```bash
+    "synthTool": <Synthesis tool to be use.
+We only support 'dc' and 'genus' currently>,
+    "simTool": <Simulation tool to be use.
+We only support 'hspice' and 'finesim' currently>,
+    "extractionTool": "calibre",
+    "netlistTool": "calibredrv",
+    ```

 1. Add the Auxiliary library and Model directory paths to the [`fasoc/config/platform_config.json`](https://github.com/idea-fasoc/fasoc/blob/master/config/platform_config.json) file under the corresponding technology node. `ldo-gen` currently supports tsmc65lp, gfbicmos8hp and gf12lp nodes.
 An example of the platform config with the variable descriptions is provided below.
     ```bash
     "tsmc65lp": {